adoniyahbrown/adoniyahbrown/README.md

 # Hello, I'm Adoniyah

 I am a upcoming graduate with a profound interest in cyberseucurity  and a dedication to solving complex problems.
-I am set for graduation for December 2024 with my Bachelors Degerr in Cybersecurity and Information Assurance from Western Governors University.
+I am set for graduation for December 2024 with my Bachelors Degree in Cybersecurity and Information Assurance from Western Governors University.

 ## Objective